Gaccha: Former 84 Gacchas

 The number of 84 Gacchas is still spoken of by the Jains, but the lists that have been hitherto published are very discordant.
-The following was obtained from a member of the sect as being their recognized list,--and allowing for differences of spelling, nearly every name may be recognised in those previously published by Mr. H. G. Briggs or Colonel Miles.
+The Upkeśa Gaccha is, historically, the oldest of all.
+It is also the only one of the 84 gacchas that follows the lineage of Parshvanatha.
+The rest follow the lineage of Mahavira.
+The following was obtained from a member of the sect as being their recognized list,--and allowing for differences of spelling, nearly every name may be recognized in those previously published by Mr. H. G. Briggs or Colonel Miles.

-The eighty four Gacchas of the Jains:
+The eighty four gacchas of the Jains:

 Present Gacchas

 Tapa Gaccha was founded by Jagatchandrasuri in Vikram Samvat 1285 (1229 CE).
 He was given the title of "Tapa" (i.e., the meditative one) by the ruler of Mewar.
 It was a branch of the Brihad Gaccha founded by Udyotan Suri.
 Vijaydevsuri (1600–1657 AD) is considered one of major leader of lineage.
-They reformed monastic order of Svetambara Jainism.
-As a result of this reform, most Svetambara Jain monks today belong to Tapa Gaccha.
+They reformed monastic order of Śvetāmbara Jainism.
+As a result of this reform, most Śvetāmbara Jain monks today belong to Tapa Gaccha.

 Kharatara Gaccha was founded by Vardhamana Suri (till 1031).
 His teacher was a temple-dwelling monk.
 He rejected him because of not following texts.
 His pupil, Jineshvara, got honorary title 'Kharatara' (Sharp witted or Fierce) because he defeated Suracharya, leader of Chaityavasis in public debate in 1023 at Anahilvada Patan.
 So the Gaccha got his title.
 Another tradition regards Jinadatta Suri (1075-1154) as a founder of Gaccha.

-Other major Gacchas are Anchal Gaccha and Pashwachandra Gaccha.